Water bailiff: Uniform and equipment

-The uniform is identified by "Environment Agency" and "Fisheries Officer" patches.
+The uniform is identified by "Environment Agency" (in England) and "Fisheries Officer" patches.

 Some water bailiffs have been issued with stab vests, expandable batons and handcuffs as a workplace safety measure.
 Some wear airwave radios, which can communicate with other emergency services.
 Most uniforms also include an identification number (usually a combination of letters and numbers), similar to a police collar number.

 They may carry other useful equipment, such as radios, torches and pens.

 Police constables

-A police constable whose services are provided to the Environment Agency under section 25 of the Police Act 1996 shall have all the powers and privileges of a water bailiff.
+A police constable whose services are provided to the appropriate agency under section 25 of the Police Act 1996 shall have all the powers and privileges of a water bailiff.

 Volunteer water bailiffs

 Volunteer water bailiffs (VWB) have been used increasingly by the Environment Agency.
 They generally do not have powers of a constable, or the same duties as a fisheries officer/water bailiff, at least initially.

 However, there are opportunities for the VWBs to become warranted.

 The GOV.UK blog website said:

 Volunteers that have demonstrated a strong commitment to the scheme and have the necessary skills, can apply to progress to the second phase.
 If successful – and following more specialised training in conflict resolution and using legal powers – they will be issued with a warrant and the equipment to check rod licences.

 Phase 1 volunteers are unwarranted, 'eyes and ears' bailiffs.
 Phase 2 volunteers are warranted bailiffs, with powers.